All those Instagram pics of fridges bursting with a week's worth of #mealprep are well and good, but who really has time to do that, week after week?

 Got a sandwich toaster in your office?
-Think beyond bread-based lunches and go crazy.
-A garden salad is 98 times more appealing with a crown of grilled haloumi (heat the grill and sandwich the haloumi with baking paper before cooking), and anything meaty will fare much better on a hot grill plate than microwave.
+Think beyond bread-based lunches.
+A garden salad is 98 times more appealing with a crown of grilled haloumi (heat the grill and sandwich the haloumi with baking paper before cooking), and anything meaty will fare much better on a hot grill plate than a microwave.
 Koftas, chicken skewers, tofu or even chorizo are fair game (again, alfoil or baking paper is your friend) and will turn hot and crisp, rather than rubbery as microwaves tend to do.

 Here are a few quick ideas:

-- Half a chorizo down the middle and grill till crisp.
-Chop and blanch a head of broccoli by micro-waving it in boiling water for one minute.
+- Halve a chorizo down the middle and grill till crisp.
+Chop and blanch a head of broccoli by microwaving it in boiling water for one minute.
 Combine the lot with a pack of brown rice (see above), and season with olive oil and hot sauce.

 - Rub a raw chicken thigh with the paste from a miso soup sachet.
 Grill between alfoil.
 Chop and toss through a bag of salad greens.
 Sprinkle with togaroshi.

-- Reheat lamb (skewers, koftas, chops with bone removed ) on grill.
+- Reheat lamb (skewers, koftas, chops with bone removed) on a grill.
 Warm some pita bread on the same grill, then fill with lamb, a spoonful of yoghurt and leafy greens.
 Fold and eat immediately.

-- My colleague, Lee Tran Lam, loves to grill veggies - kale, broccolini, Brussels sprouts - using this technique: Line toaster with alfoil, lightly coat veg with olive oil and salt, clamp down until everything is rendered crisp.
-This also works with tofu, if you add a slug of soy for flavour.
+- Let vegies – kale, broccolini, brussels sprouts – experience the thrill of the grill.
+Line a sandwich grill with foil, lightly coat the veg with olive oil and salt, clamp down until everything is crisp.
+This also works with tofu, if you add a slug of soy sauce for flavour.

 A poached egg on avocado toast: totally possible in a work kitchen.
 Photo: Sarah McInerney